carone1/ecs-dashboard/doc/ansible-installation.md

 	ecs-billing-bucket-*,
 	ecs-billing-namespace*.

 Note: Always use the collection_time field as the time-field name.
-It is very very important to end index patern names with -* so the pattern will be able to see all indexes terminating with -<yyyy-mm-dd>.
+It is very very important to end index patern names with -* so the pattern will be able to see all indexes terminating with -yyyy-mm-dd patterns.

 ###Import Searches